cmaureir/progra-alma/lectures/week8/lecture31.rst

 ==========

 ..
 Esto no se entiende

-This is a FAQ obtainer from the ALMA wiki.
+This is a FAQ obtained from the ALMA wiki.

 How do I run CCL on my computer?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~